BrandonDuenas/House-Depot-Sales-2023/README.md

 ### Project Overview
 ---

 This Project provides a comprehensive analysis of House Depot's 2023 sales data.
-Utilizing data cleaning and manipulation techniques, we look to identify sales trends and insights to provide the busisness with increased sales knowledge for future strong decision-making.
+Utilizing data cleaning and manipulation techniques, we look to identify sales trends and insights to provide the busisness with increased sales knowledge for future decision-making.

 ![Dashboard 1-3](https://github.com/user-attachments/assets/e93747eb-c696-43f4-a308-32ce5e121337)